mihakralj/pinescript/docs/trends/zldema.md

 # Zero-Lag Double Exponential Moving Average (ZLDEMA)

 The Zero-Lag Double Exponential Moving Average (ZLDEMA) combines the lag reduction techniques of ZLEMA with the enhanced smoothing of DEMA.
-This hybrid approach creates a moving average that is both responsive to price changes and resistant to market noise, while minimizing the lag typically associated with multiple moving average passes.
+This hybrid approach creates a moving average that is both responsive to signal changes and resistant to market noise, while minimizing the lag typically associated with multiple moving average passes.

 [Pine Script Implementation of ZLDEMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends/zldema.pine)